(U.S. Patent #14-606141 Pending)

 - Approximately 24% of human deaths involved unrestrained dogs.
 Approximately 58% of human deaths involved unrestrained dogs on their owners' property.

-The K-9 FAZER is designed to be carried and used much like a "Taser" would by a police officer, except there is no need to actually
+The K-9 FAZER is designed to be carried and used much like a "Taser" would by a police officer, to without actually having to make contact

 There are future plans to design, manufacture and market a device for Utility and Postal workers.